TomfromBerlin/mothers-little-helpers/helpers/scripts/functions/topcmd/README.md

 # topcmd

 <details>
-  <summary> The topcmd function provides a convenient way to analyze and display frequently used commands in a shell session or command history. </summary>
+  <summary> The topcmd function provides a convenient way to analyze and display frequently used commands of the current shell session or the entire command history. </summary>

 ## Description